jezhumble/berkeley-hills-redlining.github.io/index.md

 tremendous.
 Within months, residents opposed to the new law had gathered enough signatures to place a referendum on the April ballot.
-Tensions ran so high that three Berkeley High students set a cross on fire on the lawn of Fred Stripps, a liberal mayoral candidate who opposed the referendum.
+Tensions ran so high that three Berkeley High students set a cross on fire on the lawn of Fred Stripp, a liberal mayoral candidate who opposed the referendum.
 There was a record turnout of voters — one account said 82% of Berkeley voters went to the polls  — and the law was repealed.
 The fair housing law was rescinded on the grounds that